Abundance of weird quasiperiodic attractors in piecewise linear discontinuous maps: Conclusions

 The characteristic property of the maps in our class, besides the discontinuity, is that all the functions\ in the definition have the same real fixed point.
 Although numerical simulations may sometimes suggest chaotic behavior, we have shown that the dynamics associated with these attractors cannot be chaotic.

-The 1D\ case was previously considered in \cite{GRSSW-24b}.
+The 1D case was previously considered in \cite{GRSSW-25b}.
 In this work, we provided a detailed investigation of the 2D case, along with some generic properties that hold for any dimension $n$ (Lemma 1).
-In particular, the maps\ satisfying our definition cannot have hyperbolic cycles different from the fixed point, which is sufficient to prove that a chaotic set cannot exist.
+In particular, the maps\ satisfying our definition cannot have hyperbolic cycles different from the fixed point, which is sufficient to prove that a chaotic attractor cannot exist.
 Cycles can only be nonhyperbolic, and are nongeneric, meaning they do not persist under parameter perturbation.

-In Section 2 we have shown that invariant sets can exist, for 2D maps in our definition, in which the restriction of the map can be reduced to a 1D map.
+In Section 2 we have shown that on straight lines through the fixed point invariant sets can exist, for 2D maps in our definition, in which the restriction of the map can be reduced to a 1D map.
 In such cases, Theorem 2 establishes that the map is necessarily related to a PWL circle map, whose dynamics are well know, and depend on the rotation number, rational or irrational.
-The main result is given in Theorem 3, where we show that the dynamics on an invariant set are either reducible to those of a PWL circle map, or to a WQA.
+The main result is given in Theorem 3, where we show that the dynamics on an invariant set are either reducible to those of a 1D map, or to a WQA.
 This conclusion holds independently of the (finite) number and shape of the discontinuity sets, as well as of the location of the real fixed point (which may be internal to a partition or on a border).
 Moreover, a WQA may coexist with other attractors or invariant sets, as well as with divergent trajectories.

 In Section 3, we have illustrated our results through various examples, using PWL maps with different Jacobian matrices but the same discontinuity set.
 In Section 4, we have explored the effects of different discontinuity sets.
 A generalization to nD WQA is possible, as noted in Section 5, where we have presented numerical examples of 3D WQAs.